A BRIEF HISTORY OF MUSICAL INSTRUMENTS

 Modern Musical Instruments

 Many new musical instruments were invented in the 19th century.
-Many of these instruments are often chosen when students take music lessons.
 The harmonica was invented in the early 19th century.
 The tuba was also developed in the early 19th century.
-The accordion was invented in 1821 and the concertina followed in 1829.
+The accordion was invented in 1829 so was the concertina.
 Also in the early 19th century valves were added to the trumpet and in 1846 Adolphe Sax patented the saxophone.

 Electric guitars were developed in the 1920s and 1930s and the first synthesizer was made in 1945.